The Ultimate Regression Tool

 Why use TuringBot and not gplearn or <insert random GitHub repository>?

-If you try any of these packages and compare the performance to TuringBot, you will instantly notice that their performance is vastly inferior.
-The main reasons for that are two:
+When you try any of these packages and compare the performance to TuringBot, you will likely observe that the results are not as good.
+This is due to two main reasons:

-- It is easy to write a basic symbolic regression software, but extremely difficult to write an efficient one.
-This results in many projects that have been started with great hopes, maintained for a few months, and then abandoned because they turned out to be of little practical use.
+- It is relatively easy to write a basic symbolic regression software, but extremely difficult to create an efficient one.
+This results in many projects that are started with enthusiasm, maintained for a few months, but eventually abandoned due to limited practical use.

 Is TuringBot free?

 TuringBot can be downloaded and used for free for as long as you want, but it also has a paid version that unlocks more functionalities.
 You can find more details on the Pricing page.